cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 ### 4.2.
 Function Call

-A _function call_ is a new kind of expression with new syntax and semantics that is used to excecute the parameterized sequence of statements in a function definition.
-The syntax for a funciton call is shown below.
+A _function call_ is a new kind of expression with new syntax and semantics that is used to execute the parameterized sequence of statements in a function definition.
+The syntax for a function call is shown below.

     :::c